Nightbane: Magic

 The magic system is adapted from Beyond the Supernatural, and includes more than 130 spells.

 Psychic abilities

 Characters use Inner Strength Points to invoke powers such as levitation and telepathy.

-Changing between facade and nightbane
+Changing

 When a character is in its Facade (human) phase, it can shape-shift to its monstrous phase in a single 15-second round or quicker by making a roll to speed the event along with the risk of ending up being temporarily caught between forms.

 Reception

 In the March 1996 edition of Dragon (Issue 227), Rick Swan found the rules system of the original edition "dense" and "stodgy", calling the combat rules "a series of math problems based on Structural Damage Capacity (S.D.C.) and a host of modifiers" and "a pain in the neck."
 However, Swan loved the morphus creation rules, which allowed him to design "a bat-winged humanoid toad whose skin was covered with razor blades."
 A disappointment to Swan was that "the book doesn't provide much in the way of adventures."
 He concluded by giving the game an average rating of 4 out of 6, saying, "Richly imagined, exorbitantly detailed, Nightspawn [Nightbane] is like a splatter film designed by philosophy majors; its a cheesy, brainy delight."